Grüneisen parameter

-Grüneisen parameter γ is a dimensionless thermodynamic parameter named after German physicist Eduard Grüneisen, whose original definition was formulated in terms of the phonon nonlinearities.
+In condensed matter, Grüneisen parameter γ is a dimensionless thermodynamic parameter named after German physicist Eduard Grüneisen, whose original definition was formulated in terms of the phonon nonlinearities.

-Because of the equivalences of many properties and derivatives within thermodynamics (e.g. see Maxwell Relations), there are many formulations of the Grüneisen parameter which are equally valid, leading to numerous interpretations of its meaning.
+Because of the equivalences of many properties and derivatives within thermodynamics (e.g. see Maxwell relations), there are many formulations of the Grüneisen parameter which are equally valid, leading to numerous interpretations of its meaning.
 Some formulations for the Grüneisen parameter include:

 where V is volume, $C_P$ and $C_V$ are the principal (i.e. per-mass) heat capacities at constant pressure and volume, E is energy, S is entropy, α is the volume thermal expansion coefficient, $K_S$ and $K_T$ are the adiabatic and isothermal bulk moduli, $v_s$ is the speed of sound in the medium, and ρ is density.
 The Grüneisen parameter is dimensionless.

 Grüneisen constant for perfect crystals with pair interactions

 The expression for the Grüneisen constant of a perfect crystal with pair interactions in $d$-dimensional space has the form:

 where $\Pi$ is the interatomic potential, $a$ is the equilibrium distance, $d$ is the space dimensionality.
 Relations between the Grüneisen constant and parameters of Lennard-Jones, Morse, and Mie potentials are presented in the table below.

 The expression for the Grüneisen constant of a 1D chain with Mie potential exactly coincides with the results of MacDonald and Roy.

 Using the relation between the Grüneisen parameter and interatomic potential one can derive the simple necessary and sufficient condition for Negative Thermal Expansion in perfect crystals with pair interactions $\Pi(a) a > -(d-1)\Pi(a).$ A proper description of the Grüneisen parameter represents a stringent test for any type of interatomic potential.